 2.0.1 New Features and Changes¶

-This is a maintenance release with some bug and security fixes since 2.0 release.
+This is a maintenance release with bug and security fixes since 2.0 release.
 It is possible to upgrade from any previous release to 2.0.1.

 For those who use the built in certificate manager, pay close attention to the notes below on a potential security issue with those certificates.